Webdesignwill/opening-times/README.md

 # opening-times
-A module to display opening times for a company
+Display when a company is open or closed based on the day and time